Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 [releases page](https://github.com/Drinkingpants74/Dungeon_Dwellers-Beta/releases).

 The list below are things that I'm already working on.
 Some of these items just need to get some finishing touches, others need to be rebuilt.
-* Boss Dungeons - They exist, but only 5/6 are built, 4/6 Bosses are made, and only 2/6 Bosses have images and animations.
+* Boss Dungeons - They exist, but they aren't finalized.
+All the dungeons are built, but some enemies need finalizing and animations.
-* Woodcutting - This actually works just fine, I just want to change it to match
 * Music/SFX - I'm still working on adding more Music and SFX.
 Some scenes have Music and some actions have SFX, but not all.
 * Skill Guide - It's a whole mess and needs to be completely rebuilt.